 If you’d like to fly it’s about an hour from the Charlottesville airport and 90 minutes from Roanoke’s, which might have more flights.

-Amtrak’s Cardinal line also stops in Staunton three times a week.
-The line makes several local stops in Virginia after running through New York, Philadelphia, Baltimore and Washington, DC and before toward north to Cincinnati and Chicago (among other stops).
+Amtrak’s Cardinal line also stops in Staunton.
+The line makes several local stops in Virginia after running through New York, Philadelphia, Baltimore and Washington, DC in one direction, and Cincinnati and Chicago in the other.

 Pin it for later!